Does Homeowners Insurance Cover Furnace Replacement?

 After the claim is settled, proceed with the repair or replacement of your furnace as agreed in the claim.

-Maintaining your furnace is crucial for ensuring its longevity and efficiency.
-Here are some key tips to help keep your furnace in top condition:
+Regular furnace maintenance ensures longevity and efficiency.
+Here's how to keep your furnace in top condition:

 • Change Filters Regularly: Replace or clean the furnace filter every three months or more frequently if you have pets or a dusty environment.
 This keeps the airflow unobstructed and reduces strain on the furnace.